Home

 If dates are shown in the top right of the sign, then parking IS NOT allowed on those dates but is allowed on other dates.

-If dates are shown in both the top right and bottom left of the sign, it means that parking is allowed on one side of the road for the first half of the month but is not allowed on the other side of the road, and the reverse in the second half of the month.
+If dates are shown in both the top right and bottom left of the sign, it means that parking is allowed on the odd-numbered side of the road for the first half of the month but is not allowed on the even-numbered side, and the reverse in the second half of the month.
 Nice and simple.
 Not.

 parkingPaying parking zone - could be meters or pay and display machines.
 Usually there will be some non-paying bays for motorbikes.
 Parking is often free between 12.00pm and 14.00pm and after 19.00pm until 8.00am but check on the ticket machine / meter.